 double time and a half on Public Holidays.

-Time worked up to the total rostered daily ordinary hours of work prescribed for a majority of the Full-time Employees employed on that shift in the ward or section concerned shall not be regarded as Overtime but an extension of the contract hours for that day and shall be paid at the ordinary rate of pay.s f
+Time worked up to the total rostered daily ordinary hours of work prescribed for a majority of the Full-time Employees employed on that shift in the ward or section concerned shall not be regarded as Overtime but an extension of the contract hours for that day and shall be paid at the ordinary rate of pay.
+Notwithstanding the above, if a part-time employee does not agree to work additional hours beyond their rostered hours, but is directed or required by the employer to work such additional hours, they will be paid at the applicable overtime penalty rates for these additional hours.

 All time worked by a Casual Employee in excess of 10 hours per day or 76 hours per fortnight shall be paid at for at the rate of time and one half for the first two hours and double time thereafter, provided that the applicable rate shall be;